Zum Hauptinhalt springen

 Afro-asian Tree Frogs

-The Rhacophoridae include tree frogs (Polypedates, some Rhacophorus, Theloderma), flying frogs (some Rhacophorus), bush frogs (Philautus), and the Cinnamon Frog (Nyctixalus pictus).
+The family Rhacophoridae includes a variety of ecological and morphological types: tree frogs such as Polypedates, some Rhacophorus, and Theloderma; flying frogs, including certain Rhacophorus; bush frogs (Philautus); jelly-nest tree frogs (Feihyla); and the Cinnamon Frog (Nyctixalus pictus).